prggmr/zf2-docpx/zend/Di/InstanceManager.rst

 setParameters
 -------------

-.. function:: setParameters($aliasOrClass, $parameters)
+.. function:: setParameters()

     setParameters() is a convenience method for:
        setConfig($type, array('parameters' => array(...)), true);

-    :param string $aliasOrClass: Alias or Class
+    :param string: Alias or Class
-    :param array $parameters: Multi-dim array of parameters and their values
+    :param array: Multi-dim array of parameters and their values

     :rtype: void